jeffkile/Bouncer/README.md

 http://youtu.be/Gkf3Zgbh-wc

+To run: Download code, open the terminal and cd to the folder and run python main.py

-Implemented my own Prirority Queue instead of using a built in Python solution.
+Implemented my own Prirority Queue instead of using a built in Python solution mainly for fun and understanding.

 Animation and graphics done using Tkinter